 Fruits and vegetables should account for about 25% of their diet; yellow, orange and red vegetables such as sweet potatoes, carrots, peppers and squash contain vitamin A.

 Fruits and vegetables high in sugars and water should be less than 10% of your bird’s diet.

 Never feed them avocado which has been reported to be potentially toxic to birds, and always offer fresh water every day.

 In their native homes in the tropical rainforests of Africa, Grey Parrots are facing a decline in numbers due to illegal trading and bird trafficking.

 Other pressures they are facing include being hunted as a source of meat and deforestation leading to habitat loss.

 According to the International Union for the Conservation of Nature (IUCN), they are officially marked as endangered.

-7. Are African Grey Parrots Aggressive?
+7. Are African Grey Parrots Aggressive or friendly?